At the end of my blog, you'll find this line "Until next time, you can find me off the beaten path and ridin for the brand!!!"

 Following our visit, we were taken for a roadside tour to view neighboring backgrounding operations, including a 7,000 acre ranch that grazed over 15,000 head of cattle this last year and had the goal of running 30,000 head a year in the future.
 I must say seeing a 1,900 acre section of land in one fenced piece as part of this ranch was truly a sight to behold.

+Receiving pens of a small backgrounding operation in Southeast Kansas.
 And by small I'm talking a couple thousand head of cattle grazed and sold each year!

 I consider a great joy and honor to meet and witness the people and operations that contribute to our food supply and learn even more about the greatest industry in the nation!!!